bitcoinwords/bitcoinwords.github.io/_pages/support.md

 ## Help Spread the Word

 Have a website or use social networking sites like Twitter, Facebook, or LinkedIn?
-Consider sharing the content found on *Crypto Words* or linking to [https://cryptowords.github.io](https://cryptowords.github.io).
+Consider sharing the content found on *WORDS* or linking to [https://bitcoinwords.github.io](https://bitcoinwords.github.io).

 ## Follow us on social media